LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

-The script should run in the exact same way as the one of the previous section, except this time there should be two cycles of stretching and relaxation before the final step of stretching until failure. **That reflects the changes we** **made to the path of the Generator Block**.
+The script should run in the exact same way as the one of the previous section, except this time there should be two cycles of stretching and relaxation before the final step of stretching until failure.
+This reflects the changes to the Generator Block's path.
 Just like previously, the script will stop by itself.
-You can stop it earlier with :kbd:`Control-c`, but this is not considered as a clean way to stop Crappy. :download:`Download this Generator example </downloads/getting_started/tuto_generator.py>` to run it locally on your machine !
+You can stop it earlier with :kbd:`Control-c`, but this is not considered as a clean way to stop Crappy. :download:`Download this Generator example </downloads/getting_started/tuto_generator.py>` to run it locally on your machine.

-**You should now be able to build an run a variety of patterns for your** **Generator Blocks** !
-It is after all just a matter of reading the API, selecting the Paths that you want to use, and include them in the *path* argument of the Generator Block with the correct parameters.
+Build other patterns by selecting Paths from the API and including them in the Generator Block's *path* argument with the required parameters.
 As mentioned earlier in this section, more information about the Generator Paths can be found in :ref:`another tutorial section <tutorials/more_complexity:3. advanced generator condition>`.
 More examples of the Generator Block can be found in the `examples folder on